 By Robert D. Thomas

-(c) Copyright 2012, Robert D. Thomas.
+(c) Copyright 2015, Robert D. Thomas.
 All rights reserved.
 Portions may be quoted with attribution.